project-sunbird/sunbird-devops/deploy/Installation.md

 > It is advised to run the installation script in tmux session, as if the network is bad, installation may get interrupted.
 For starting a tmux session, `tmux` and once the installation starts `ctrl+b then d` will detach the session.
 You can attach the session back with `tmux a`
-6. cd sunbird-devops/deploy && bash -x install.sh
+6. cd sunbird-devops/deploy && bash -x install.sh | tee -a ~/sunbird.log

 **example inventory seggregation**